I am one of those people who encourage others to take risks. I often say:

 There’s one question I usually ask before I take risks: Is there an alternative that leads me to same results?
 My intention is to force myself to look at different point of views, and consider other options.
 And in most cases, it works.

 One thing I’ve learned is that when people are so desperate to achieve their goals, they tend to overlook other options.
 As a result, they make illogical decisions.
 They take the leap of faith without examining the consequences.

 So here’s my alternative for the cover art: I negotiated with Tsad de Lira and simplified the project until it’s worth $100 — thank you very much.
 Although I can opt for a $200 art, but it seems to me that a $100 art can suffice.
 After all, it’s the music the utmost important, not the cover art.

 What if There are No Alternatives?

-More often than not, there are alternatives.
-But our brains are too busy to realize — we are always impatient, we want the obvious.
-And as a result, we rush.
+In most cases, there are always alternatives.
+Our brains, however, are too busy to realize — we are always impatient, we want the obvious.
+As a result, we rush.
 We risk.

 And that’s why so many people end up disappointed.
-Worse is that other areas of their lives were affected too.
+Even worse, other areas of their lives were affected too.
 I don’t want that to happen.

 Am I playing safe?
 Maybe.

 Or maybe I’m thinking carefully.
 I’m thinking about my family.
 I’m thinking about my other projects.
 I’m thinking about the bigger picture.

 - Case 1: You have a family to feed, you’re stuck with your day job.
 And all you wanted is to become a successful singer/songwriter.
 Here’s how most people risk: Audition for “X Factor” or “The Voice” and let these judges decide that they’re certified singers.
 Sometimes, they wait for a band to recruit them.

 - Case 2: You DON’T have a family to feed, yet you’re stuck in your day job because you love it and it pays well.
 However, your ultimate dream is to travel the world.
 Here’s how most people risk: Save enough money and quit their jobs and travel the world.